Exams

 Electronic Application Submission

-With electronic submission you will see your new license or upgrade in the FCC database within a couple business days, often the day after the exam session, rather than a week to 10 days.
-Since our exams are on Tuesdays you should have your new callsign or upgrade posted to the FCC database by the end of business Wednesday, Friday at the latest, allowing new hams to operate that same week!
+With electronic submission, you will see your new license or upgrade in the FCC database within a couple of business days, often the day after the exam session, rather than a week to 10 days.
+Check to see if the VE group submits their session results

 FRN (FCC Registration Number)